haicidar/search-movie/README.md

 ---

 ## Future Improvements

+### Remote Data Source
+Refactor the remote data source service to be more generic and adaptable, enabling support for multiple endpoints and model targets.

 ### Layering
 Refactor the codebase to introduce proper separation between low-level and high-level layers.
 Ensure dependencies between these layers are loosely coupled to create a clean, maintainable, reusable, and testable architecture.